-As noted in the findings (above) for the associated Conditional Use Permit, the proposed development of a medical marijuana cultivation facility conforms to the General Plan.
-The proposed tentative map subdivides four existing lots into eight lots and a common area to allow for this development.
-The conclusions related to the CUP findings regarding General Plan consistency may also apply to the proposed tentative map.
+The proposed subdivision conforms to the development objectives of the General Plan.
+The proposed tentative map subdivides on lot into eight lots and a common area to allow for development of an indoor medical marijuana facility, which is allowed in the underlying I-L (Light Industrial) zone.
+The conclusions of the findings for the associated Conditional Use Permit 12-17 regarding General Plan consistency may also apply to the proposed tentative map.
 There are no specific plans adopted for this site.